Jonathan Levine: Career

+In April 2025, Levine began production on Mr. Irrelevant, about former NFL football player John Tuggle.

 Writing

-In addition to writing or co-writing the screenplays for many of the feature or short films that he directed, Levine has written an episode of the TV series The Screen Junkies Show entitled "Zombie Acting Tips" (2013).
-He wrote the screenplay for the short film The Weight (2009), directed by Nicholas Jarecki.
-He wrote two episodes of Rush, the pilot (which he also directed) and "Don't Ask Me Why".
+Levine has written or co-written the screenplays for many of the feature films and short films that he has directed.
+He also wrote the screenplay for the short film The Weight (2009), directed by Nicholas Jarecki.

+In addition, he wrote an episode of the TV series The Screen Junkies Show, entitled "Zombie Acting Tips" (2013), as well as two episodes of Rush: the pilot (which he also directed) and "Don't Ask Me Why".

 Producing

 Levine produced the 2016 film Mike and Dave Need Wedding Dates, directed by Jake Szymanski and starring Zac Efron, Adam Devine, Anna Kendrick, and Aubrey Plaza.
 He served as an executive producer on Rush.
+Most recently, his production company Megamix had signed a deal with Fifth Season.